dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/COMBOBOX_DISPLAY_FIX_2025-11-25.md

 - Example: "report text" instead of "Wysg.Musm.Radium.Views.BookmarkItem"

 ### ?
 No Breaking Changes
-- All existing ComboBoxes using `SpyWindowComboBoxStyle` still work
+- All existing ComboBoxes using `AutomationWindowComboBoxStyle` still work
 - DisplayMemberPath continues to work as expected
 - Custom templates and selectors still supported